-- Step-1: First of all the floppy drive will send DMA request (DREQ) to the DMAC, it means the floppy drive wants its DMA service.
+- Step-1: First of all the floppy drive will send a DMA request (DREQ) to the DMAC, it means the floppy drive wants its DMA service.

-- Step-3: After accepting the DMA service request from the DMAC, the CPU will send hold acknowledgement (HLDA) to the DMAC, it means the microprocessor has released control of the address bus the data bus to DMAC and the microprocessor/computer is bypassed during DMA service.
+- Step-3: After accepting the DMA service request from the DMAC, the CPU will send hold acknowledgment (HLDA) to the DMAC, it means the microprocessor has released control of the address bus the data bus to DMAC and the microprocessor/computer is bypassed during DMA service.

-- Step-4: Now the DMAC will send one acknowledgement (DACL) to the floppy drive e=which is connected at the input-output port.
+- Step-4: Now the DMAC will send one acknowledgement (DACL) to the floppy drive which is connected at the input-output port.
 It means the DMAC tells the floppy drive be ready for its DMA service.

 - Step-5: Now with the help of input-output read and memory write signal the data is transferred from the floppy drive to the memory.

 1. Single Mode – In this only one channel is used, means only a single DMAC is connected to the bus system.